uaineteine/GitPusher/README.md

 ## Roadmap

-**Alpha 1.3**
+**Alpha 1.4**

->add remote names to use
+>error checking for change branch and remote names with feedback directly from the command call

->error checking for change branch and remote names with feedback direclty from the command call
+>ability to merge branches